 Why the school bands in India do not have such good standards and such good performances when compared to those in North America?
 The main reason could be attributed to our notion that it does not bring in marks.
 In North American schools, band or music is part of the curriculum and it brings marks with it.

 As band/music is part of the North American school curriculum, the music teachers are graduates in music and some are post-graduates.
 Our son’s music teacher in Grade 10 was a post graduate in English and music and that year he taught Nikhil both the subjects.
 During a meeting with him I asked him as to how he got into the two.
 He said music was his passion and English was his interest and hence studied both.
 In India, the band is trained by an ex-bandmaster from the Army or from the police and has no formal qualification in music.
 The qualification of music teachers back home leaves a lot desired, even though plenty of talent with graduate and post-graduate qualifications in music are available.
 Music does not form part of the School Board Exams and is limited to performances in Youth Festivals in most schools in India.
 The reality TV competitions have encouraged parents to impart music training to their children.

-Unlike in North America, where the time spend for rehearsing and performing a band routine is counted towards community service hours required for graduation, in India no such advantages is accrued by the children.
+Unlike in North America, where the time spent for rehearsing and performing a band routine is counted towards community service hours required for graduation, in India no such advantages is accrued by the children.
 The most they get for a performance in India may be a T-shirt or a meal.

 Music helps to bring out the best in young people.
 It nourishes self-esteem and keeps them engaged.
 Promoting music in schools provides students with interests that take up considerable time and energy outside the academic activities.
 Students become involved in extracurricular activities and by being busy with music-related activities helps to keep students away from getting involved in the kinds of negative activities that lead to serious problems, such as drugs and alcohol.